-The founder of what is now the National Birds of Prey Centre, previously The Falconry Centre, Philip Glasier died on another memorable date, although a year early on September 11th.
+The founder of what is now the Glasgow Birds of Prey Centre, previously The Falconry Centre, Philip Glasier died on another memorable date, although a year early on September 11th.

 Sadly during that period, we had a petrol crisis, consequently very few people managed to attend the funeral.
 And he, my father, was pretty well known in the falconry world.
 So after the funeral many people asked if there was liable to be a memorial service to commemorate his life, especially as so many people had not been able to attend the funeral.